IMXNOOBX/cs2-external-esp/README.md

 * [ifBars](https://github.com/ifBars) for his [contributions](https://github.com/IMXNOOBX/cs2-external-esp/pull/37) to the project and ideas
 * [Bekston](https://github.com/Bekston) for his [contributions](https://github.com/IMXNOOBX/cs2-external-esp/pull/20) to the project and ideas
 * [Apxaey](https://github.com/Apxaey) for releasing an easy way to implement [handle hijacking](https://github.com/Apxaey/Handle-Hijacking-Anti-Cheat-Bypass)
-* Unknowncheats comunity for their reseach!
+* The UnknownCheats comumnity for their research!

 # 🔖 License & Copyright